 The art in Yoko Tsuno is unusually detailed and researched, particularly for vehicles and buildings.

 Yoko and her world

 She had originally been envisioned as a sidekick for another series.
-But her appeal meant that she was reinvented as a major adventure/exploration heroine by the time the first stories were released.
+But her appeal meant that she was repurposed as a major adventure/exploration heroine before the first stories were released.
 She was also given her own sidekicks.